Stroke Awareness and Action

 • Stroke is the fifth leading cause of death in the U.S. and a leading cause of severe disability.
 Every 40 seconds, someone in the U.S. has a stroke (almost 800,000 people per year).

-• American Stroke Month intends to educate the general public on the signs and symptoms of strokes, what causes strokes, what happens during a stroke, and what to do in the event of someone suffering a stroke.
+• The American Stroke Association intends to educate the general public on the signs and symptoms of stroke, what causes stroke, what happens during a stroke, and what to do when someone suffers a stroke.

 Everything you need is all in one place